NEMO Wagontop 6 Review

 What Other Camping Tents Should You Consider?

 If you are in the market for a large 6-person tent with high ceilings, the NEMO Wagontop 6 could be a good choice — though there are other options in our review that we like more.
-The award-winning Marmot Halo 6 is slightly cheaper, offers nearly identical floor space and a 6' 4" ceiling, and is a significant improvement in terms of weather resistance and ease of use.
+The award-winning NEMO Aurora Highrise 6 is much cheaper, offers a 6' 5" ceiling, and is an improvement in terms of weather resistance and ease of use.
 If the price tag on these tents is hard to swallow, the Kelty Wireless 6 still offers 87 sq ft of usable floor space at a fraction of the price.

 Ad-free.
 Influence-free.
 Powered by Testing.